JoseVarelaP/v-hud/README.md

 - [ ] Add content to the phone
 - [ ] Smooth out GPS coord corner rendering
 - [ ] Add tween animations to cleared/failed screen
+  - [x] Failed animation tweens
+  - [ ] Cleared animation tweens
-- [ ] Figure out how to animate the shaders
+- [x] Figure out how to animate the shaders

 ## System Requirements:
 - Requires 2GB or more of RAM